Tania Willard: Photolithics Public Celebration

 Willard considers photography as a medium and material that dates back millennia, not centuries.
 In her words, “Light has been making life, images, shadows, and reflections for billions of years.
 Those photographs are called stones – geological formations – the grandmothers and grandfathers embodied in the volcanic rocks used in sweat lodges.”

 The title Photolithics (combining ancient words for light and stone) calls up Willard’s expansive notion of working directly with the sun’s changing rays, and with varied formations of soil, crystal, metal, and sediment.
-Throughout, Willard poses key questions about the confines of galleries and museums, juxtaposing these spaces with the forms of Salish basketry and kekuli (pit house) architecture simultaneously ancient and current.
+Throughout, Willard poses key questions about the confines of galleries and museums, juxtaposing these spaces with the forms of Salish basketry and kekuli (winter home) architecture simultaneously ancient and current.
 For The Polygon, she devises a distinctive treatment for the gallery’s windows, recasting the building as a “lens” and turning the sun’s rays into a “safelight” for future encounters with sensitive historical records.
 Committed to a practice rather than a fixed appearance, the exhibition will transform as the days lengthen and the weather filters available light.

 Tania Willard: Photolithics is part of the 2026 Capture Photography Festival Feature Exhibition Program.